Learn How Police Reports Establish Fault and Affect Compensation For Car Accidents

 How is a Police Report Executed?

-There is a standard procedure an officer follows when first arriving at a scene.
+An officer follows a standard procedure when arriving at a scene.
 The police’s priority is to see if medical attention is needed.
 If so, the officer will call it in.

 If no one is injured, the officer’s first job is to get the cars out of traffic.